Adena Health System cares about and respects your right to determine the course of your treatment.

 We want you to be aware of your rights as a patient under Adena Health System’s policy and Federal and State law.

 You have the right to:

-- Necessary treatment regardless of race, color, national origin, religion, sex, gender identity, sexual orientation, disability or source of payment.
+• Necessary treatment regardless of race, color, age, national origin, religion, sex, gender identity, sexual orientation, disability, or source of payment.

-- Ensure that all your visitors enjoy full and equal visitation privileges consistent with your preferences; whether they are related to you or not.
-This means that Adena Health System will not restrict, limit or otherwise deny visitation privileges on the basis of race, color, national origin, religion, sex, gender identity, sexual orientation or disability.
+• Ensure that all your visitors enjoy full and equal visitation privileges consistent with your preferences—whether related to you or not.
+This means that Adena Health System will not restrict, limit, or otherwise deny visitation privileges on the basis of race, color, age, national origin, religion, sex, gender identity, sexual orientation, or disability.

 • Confidentiality of your treatment, diagnosis, and medical records unless you give us authorization or as otherwise allowed by law.
 You have the right to ask us not to reveal that you are a patient of Adena Health System.

 • Be involved in all aspects of your care, including the right to request second opinions and/or to consult with other physicians at your own expense.

 • Know the name of the person who is caring for you and his/her professional status.
 You have the right to know who is responsible for ordering and performing a procedure or treatment for you.